 Tothill's face lights up as she shares these memories.

 "Dad is the only one to have been granted a licence to sell on the steps of St. Paul's," she says proudly, pointing to one of the numerous newspaper clippings on the wall of the stall.

 Sadly, things at Syd's are different now.
 While the original stall was tailor-made made on nearby Hackney Road with etched glass and brass rails, today Tothill has vandals to contend with, and often comes to work to find the stall daubed with graffiti and the debris of weekend clubbers.

 "I'm absolutely mortified," she says, showing me where the stall's varnish has started to bubble from the paint stripper used to clean away the vandals' scribbles.

 Since the 1990s, the footfall around Syd's has also changed.
 Bus routes have been diverted, restricted parking has been implemented, and wider roads have changed the face of this corner of Shoreditch.

-Jane's coffee, on the other hand, could never be described as artisan.
-But it costs 55p and it's freshly made.
+Tothill's coffee, on the other hand, could never be described as artisan.
+But it costs 50p and gets the job done.

 I hope Syd's makes its 100th birthday.
-The East End needs its dog rolls and proper brews.
+The East End needs its ham sandwiches and proper brews.